 I’m including a selection of some of the scam emails I have been getting but the ones that worry me the most are not here.

 My email provider has a “report phishing attempt” option and, when I click it, the email is taken out of my inbox.
 I didn’t think to take a screen capture of them before reporting them but, when the next one from a bank I have no account with comes in, I will do so and add it to this entry.
-Speak of the devil – just got a new one today so here it is.

 The emails that concern me most are these “phishing” emails.
 They come from people who are fishing for access to my bank account details and password.
 They appear to come from my bank and they tell me there has been suspicious activity on my account so it has been frozen or it will be frozen if I don’t get in touch straight away.